 Pediatric Occupational Therapy

 Pediatric Occupational Therapy assists children (ages 0-21) with their ability to participate in desired daily life activities or "occupations".
-Occupational therapists assess and treat problems associated with fine motor functioning including handwriting, dressing skills including fasteners such as buttons or zippers, upper extremity/hand strength, range of motion and positioning, sensory integration, vision, along with addition self care/activities of daily living skills.
+Occupational therapists assess and treat problems associated with fine motor functioning including handwriting, dressing skills including fasteners such as buttons or zippers, upper extremity/hand strength, range of motion and positioning, sensory integration, vision, along with additional self care/activities of daily living skills.
 Occupational therapists also play a key role in educating parents and caregivers about child development and they can assist children in developing appropriate play and social skills.
-Some of the diagnosis that may require occupational therapy include (but are not limited to): cerebral palsy, developmental delay, genetic disorders, birth defects, spina bifida, muscle diseases, Autism, prematurity, vision problems, upper extremity injuries, orthopedic conditions, and neurological conditions.
+Some of the diagnoses that may require occupational therapy include (but are not limited to): cerebral palsy, developmental delay, genetic disorders, birth defects, spina bifida, muscle diseases, Autism, prematurity, vision problems, upper extremity injuries, orthopedic conditions, and neurological conditions.